DavidLKing/MED-pytorch/README.md

 It requires [pytorch](http://pytorch.org) and [pytorch-seq2seq](https://github.com/DavidLKing/pytorch-seq2seq) (this is my mocked up version---temp fix), , so make sure you have those installed.

+We also now have git flow.
+Develop will rapidly change and frequently break.
+Master and release should be more stable.
+Just a forewarning though, this is ALL VERY ALPHA STILL.

 Big todos:
 - [x] Add word vectors
+- [ ] Fully integrate pytorch-seq2seq into source code (there were lots of edits to make things work)
 - [ ] Fix model loading bug... currently doesn't consistently load what's in the config file
 - [ ] New develop verison is a bit of a drastic update: update `main.py` to be compatible with new development branch as exemplified in IBM's new `sample.py`
 - [ ] Set up eval on the test set